jrihon/mutineer.vim/README.md

 Comment symbols elsewhere would entail user inputted comments, and comments not at the first columns do not get removed.
 Perhaps something I'll look into, perhaps not.

+### :MutineerBlock
+Works similar to `:Mutineer` visual-selection.
+When a block-comment has been set, the entire range of the block-comment has to be selected or else it will not block-uncomment.

 ## File recognition
 You can check if vim recognises your filetype by `:echo &filetype` in the buffer that has the file you want recognised opened.
 If this command returns ` `, the filetype is not recognised.

-`path/to/vim/plugged/mutineer.vim/doc/AllKnownVimFileTypes.txt` contains a list of all the natively recognised filetypes.
+`path/to/vim/plugged/mutineer/AllKnownVimFileTypes.txt` contains a list of all the natively recognised filetypes.

 If the file you are working on is not natively recognised by Vim, put the following command in your .vimrc / init.vim :